Tonyva002/food/README.md

 - Step 1.
 Download or Clone the repository
 - Step 2.
 Unzip the file if you have downloaded it Step
 - Step 3.
 Install npm with the finish 'npm install'
 - Step 4.
-Type in the terminal the command 'npm start' to run the project.
+Write in the terminal the command 'npm start' to run the project.

 ## Author
 Tony Vasquez Arias